Today you see umpire’s conferences but mostly in cases of a home run. Was it or was it not a

 promoted.
 Bad numbers, be send down.

-penalty to either the player or his team, other than the results of the play including the
+to either the player or his team, other than the results of the play including the mistake.

-mistake.
 There is, to my knowledge, only one such team sport: Baseball.
-In baseball a
+In baseball a mistake is

 determined by someone who is not on the playing field: the “Official Scorer.”)